-A tale of adventurous travelers and travel adventures
+A tale of adventurous travellers and travel adventures

-Now I must explain here that Paul and Lee are not bikies, or itinerant workers, or any other preconceived image you might have of motorcycle riding travelers.
+Now I must explain here that Paul and Lee are not bikies, or itinerant workers, or any other preconceived image you might have of motorcycle riding travellers.
 He’s an engineer; she’s an artist.
-They owned a well-known art gallery and Lee taught art in Brisbane for years.
+They owned a well known art gallery and Lee taught art in Brisbane for years.
 Together they have 4 (now adult) children and have been married for 42 years.

 So how did these travel adventures on motorcycles come about?

 Lee and Paul both grew up in rural NZ.
 They met in Auckland while Paul was studying to be an engineer.
 Lee was only 20 when they were married and travelled to Australia by cruise ship, a big adventure at that time.
 They bought a combi and explored Australia, then Paul got an engineering job in Gladstone.
 For four years they lived in regional Queensland.
 This enabled them to save and in 1983 they embarked on their first round-the-world holiday.
 Their travel adventures at this time included the Trans-Siberian railway and driving across the USA.

 Back in New Zealand, with four children and a successful construction business, life was pretty busy by 1987.
 But the stock market crash that year was disastrous to their business.
 They emigrated to Australia and Paul worked predominantly in fly-in-fly-out jobs for years as they re-established themselves financially.

 Their love affair with motorcycles went back to their early days together, when riding some sort of motorcycle was a common transport for university students in Auckland.
 Over the years they both owned motorcycles and always enjoyed having travel adventures with friends.